mozilla/telemetry-batch-view/README.md

 ### Development
 There are two possible workflows for hacking on telemetry-batch-view: you can either create a docker container for building the package and running tests, or import the project into IntelliJ's IDEA.

-To run the docker tests, just use the provided `Dockerfile` to build a container, then use the `runtests.sh` script to run tests inside it:
+To run the docker tests, just use the provided `Dockerfile` to build a container, then use the `run-sbt.sh` script to run tests inside it:

     docker build -t telemetry-batch-view .
-    ./runtests.sh
+    ./run-sbt.sh

 You may need to increase the amount of memory allocated to Docker for this to work, as some of the tests are very memory hungry at present.
 At least 4 gigabytes is recommended.